justinkirk8/Accidentally_Late/README.md

 Top 5 States Comparison

-While California remains the State with the most accidents both PreCOVID and COVID, we see Florida jumps to second highest State with accidents occurring in the COVID-accidents data while Texas, Oregan and Virgina also see an increase of accidents bringing them into the top 5 states moving Pennsylvania out of the top 5 states.
+While California remains the State with the most accidents both PreCOVID and during COVID, we see Florida jump to second highest State with accidents occurring in the COVID-accidents data with Texas, Virgina and Pennsylvania also seeing an increase in accidents which brings them into the top 5 states moving Oregan, Minnesota and Utah out of the top 5 states.

 ![States1](https://github.com/justinkirk8/Accidental_Tourist/blob/main/Resources/Top5_overall_count.png)
 ![States2](https://github.com/justinkirk8/Accidental_Tourist/blob/main/Resources/Top5_PreCOVID_count.png)